buckdan/StackOfQuestions-Firebase-React/README.md

 # StackOfQuestions-Firebase-React
-This is a small forum website.
+This is a small forum website for Vietnam users only.
 Using React and Firebase
 <br><br>
 **HERE ARE SOME STEPS YOU NEED TO DO BEFORE EDIT ANYTHING IN THE PROJECT**
 <br>